frida-al/E4_DemonstrationOfProgrammingParadigm/README.md

 ---
 # Context & Description

-For this evidence, I have chosen to work with a Leetcode problem using the Logic Paradigm and Prolog Language.
+For this evidence, I have chosen to work with a Leetcode problem using the Logical Paradigm and Prolog Language.
 I chose to work with Leetcode because, in my experience, companies more often than not choose to use this kind of problems for technical interviews.
 I have found really helpful to study them for these interviews.

+### Logical Paradigm
+" The focus of the logical paradigm is on what needs to be done rather how it should be done basically emphasize on what code is actually doing.
+It just declares the result we want rather how it has be produced. " Geeks for Geeks (2025).

 I will be working on the problem '350.
 Intersection of two arrays II', which states the following: